 I wrote the article below on how to prepare for and do police liaison in 1995.
 I have added an end note on ‘Police Threats’ that I feel is particularly relevant to experiences of the Occupy movement in 2011.
-For more detail on minimising the risk of police violence see the relevant article by Robert J. Burrowes.
+For more detail on Nonviolent Action: Minimizing the Risk of Violent Repression see the relevant article by Robert.

 Last year, Kate Kelly and I (from Australian Humanitarian Aid for Bougainville) decided to do police liaison for the first time, and Rob Burrowes supported us in what was for us quite a scary and challenging role.
 We did some solid preparation before speaking to the police about the action we were planning, and I have written up this process, since I have found it very useful in doing police liaison since then, and I thought it could be useful for other activists.